Nodoguro, Pasel Drawing by Chef Kaz Matsune

 One of my favorite ways to eat sashimi is, however, not just salt only, but salt and lemon.
 The key point being the fish must be exceptionally fresh and high grade.

 (Scallops from Viking Village, NJ.
-Fantastic with just squeeze of lemon, salt, no soy sauce.
-Wasabi is optional as well.)
+Fantastic with just a squeeze of lemon, salt, no soy sauce.
+Wasabi is optional as well.).

 Another example of fish that goes well with salt and lemon are: